livz/livz.github.io/_posts/2017-07-17-using-tokens-in-Ubuntu-with-pgp.md

 The only requirement is that its length should be greater than 3.
 Supposedly brute-forcing the token should be impossible.

-* To change the current user PIN:
+* **Change the current user PIN**:
 ```bash
 $ pkcs11-tool --module /usr/lib/libeToken.so --change-pin
 ```

-* Create an RSA publicn and private key pair.
-This will be generated on the token and will not leave the device:
+* **Create an RSA public and private key pair** - This will be generated on the token and will not leave the device:
 ```bash
 $ pkcs11-tool --module /usr/lib/libeToken.so --login --keypairgen --key-type RSA:2048 --id 1 --label "john@snow.com"
 ```

-* Verify that the key was correctly generated.
-You should see two key objects, public and private:
+* **Verify that the key was correctly generated** - You should see two key objects, public and private:
 ```bash
 $ pkcs11-tool --module /usr/lib/libeToken.so --login --list-objects
 Using slot 0 with a present token (0x0)